From quills to qwerty: Lloyd's underwriters adapt to home working

 The lockdown comes as the insurance industry braces for hefty claims linked to the virus outbreak due to supply chain disruption and cancellation or postponement of sports events and other mass gatherings, including the Olympics.

-Lloyd's, which took in 36 billion pounds in premium revenue last year, and turned a profit after two years of losses, may benefit from the market's need to adapt in a hurry, CEO John Neal told Reuters.
+Lloyd's, which took in 36 billion pounds ($44 billion) in premium revenue last year, and turned a profit after two years of losses, may benefit from the market's need to adapt in a hurry, CEO John Neal told Reuters.

 "People want to accelerate the modernisation agenda," he said.